8 Sex Rituals You Might Not Know About

 4. DRINKING SEMEN TO BECOME A MAN IN THE SAMBIAN TRIBE

-Transitioning from a young boy into a man is never an easy thing.
+Transitioning from a young man into an adult is never an easy thing.

-But the boys in the Sambian tribe probably have the world’s most intense coming-of-age ritual.
+But the young men in the Sambian tribe probably have the world’s most intense coming-of-age ritual.

 It usually takes many years and involves multiple, painful, rituals.
 One of these rituals is consuming the semen of the strongest warriors of the tribe.

-Sambian people believe that this semen contains a masculine spirit, which will be transferred to the boys who drink it.
+Sambian people believe that this semen contains a masculine spirit, which will be transferred to the men who drink it.
 Bottoms up!

 5. PARIS: CITY OF THE HORNY